clarkgrubb/latex-input/apl/README.md

     @per     ÷
     @residue |

-The arithmetic operators can be dyadic (binary) or monadic (unary).
+The arithmetic operators can be dyadic or monadic.
 Their use is like in other languages.

 _Plus_ `+` and _minus_ `-` are ASCII characters.